nktvslv/mzcharge/README.md

 # mzcharge
-## Deconvolution of high-resolution MS1 spectra
+## Deconvolution of high-resolution mass spectra
-`mzcharge` is an R package for centroiding and charge assignment for peaks in high-resolution mass spectra of peptides.
-It is intended to be used for label-free quantitation of peptides analyzed by LC-MS.
+`mzcharge` is an R package for deconvolution, centroiding and charge assignment, of high-resolution mass spectra.
+Intended for label-free quantitation of peptides analyzed by LC-MS.

 ## Installation